In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Midnight Mass in Palma Cathedral

-Christmas Eve is one of the most popular times of year to visit Palma cathedral to hear the singing of the Sibil.ila.
+Christmas Eve is one of the most popular times of year to visit Palma Cathedral to hear the singing of the Sibil.ila.

 Santa Lucia at Palma Cathedral

-Children from Swedish Community in Mallorca sing carols bringing light to winter darkness in this wonderful performance, surrounded by candlelight.
+Children from the Swedish Community in Mallorca sing carols bringing light to winter darkness in this wonderful performance, surrounded by candlelight.

 This normally takes place on the evening of the 13 December, but again check listings on the Palma Cathedral website.